thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 If you have questions related to the competition, feel free to ask the Delegates by responding to their email.
 However, do be aware that your response will be sent to hundreds of WCA Staff members, so consider whether or not it is appropriate to remove the Delegate reports mailing list from the CC to avoid sending an email to many people who may not appreciate it showing up in their inbox again.

-Furthermore, it is not a Delegate’s responsibility to review other Delegates’ competition reports for regulation or quality violations.
-If you have a concern regarding the way something was handled at a competition based on the report, privately contact the relevant WCA committee and/or the Senior Delegate for the competition’s region to handle the concern on your behalf.
+Furthermore, it is not a Delegate's responsibility to review other Delegates' competition reports for regulation or quality violations.
+If you have a concern regarding the way something was handled at a competition based on the report, privately contact the relevant WCA committee and/or the Senior Delegate for the competition's region to handle the concern on your behalf.

 If you are a Full Delegate, you can opt out of receiving Delegate Reports by navigating to your WCA profile, clicking on the "edit" button, and unchecking the box "I would like to receive Delegate Reports of WCA Competitions by email".
 While this box can be unchecked for Junior and Trainee Delegates, you will still receive reports until you are promoted to Full Delegate.